International Alliances & Partners

 - The number of Strategic Alliance Partners illustrates AFP’s globalization.
 Through these partnerships AFP members enjoy reciprocal benefits including attendance at partner conferences at member rates.

-- In addition to its USA and Canadian chapters, AFP now has 10 chapters in six other countries including Mexico, Southeast Asia, Puerto Rico and Egypt.
+- In addition to its American (including Puerto Rico) and Canadian chapters, AFP also has chapters in Mexico, Bermuda, Egypt, Hong Kong and Jakarta.

 - AFP is part of The Global Fundraising Associations, an independent group of fundraising associations from around the world who come together to share and discuss local trends, share best practices, learn from and support each other, and work collaboratively across regions whenever possible.
 The member organizations must be fundraising associations that do not have any ongoing and material financial dependencies, interests or relationships with each other.
 The GFA intends to meet, at a minimum, in person 1 - 2 times every two years and on teleconference meetings as needed.

-- The AFP International Development Committee (IDC) provides counsel in light of AFP’s increasing global connections.
-Current IDC members include representatives from Singapore, United Kingdom, Hong Kong, Mexico, Puerto Rico and Brazil.
+- The AFP International Development Forum provides counsel in light of AFP’s increasing global connections.
+Current Forum members include representatives from Singapore, United Kingdom, Hong Kong, Mexico, Puerto Rico and Brazil.